Deploying NeoLoad Web in AWS

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

-By looking at the EC2 dashboard, you can see the mx5.xlarge EC2 instance created for the cluster:
+Looking at the ECdashboard, you can see the mx5.xlarge ECinstance created for the cluster:

 Now that we have a cluster, we need a back end database so that we can set up Neoload Web to store all the data.
 Keep in mind that even if you have to take down the FE and BE, or even start them back up from scratch, all the data is in the database, so you won’t lose anything.